 Brad Pitt started a housing project in Lower Ninth Ward in New Orleans after the devasting Katrina hurricane.
 Pitt's pet project, "Make It Right Foundation," is an example of helping families rebuild their homes.

 Celebrity home designer and "Holmes on Homes" TV personality Mike Holmes worked with Pitt on the project.
-Holmes promotes green living, so working with Pitt and Make It Right was perfect for both of them.
+Holmes promotes green living, so working with Pitt and Make It Right was perfect for both.

 What Do You Think?

-Should celebrities help rebuild regions destroyed by natural catastrophes?See results without voting
+Should celebrities help rebuild regions destroyed by natural catastrophes?

 Make It Right Helps the Unfortunate

-Today, the Make It Right Foundation believes that everyone has the right to live in a high-quality, healthy home that enhances the natural environment.
-Unfortunately, there are those who are less fortunate and need assistance to get started and build a strong home for their lives.
+Today, the "Make It Right Foundation" believes that everyone has the right to live in a high-quality, healthy home that enhances the natural environment.
+Sadly, some are less fortunate and need assistance to get started and build a stable home for their lives.

 Cradle to Cradle Homes

-Architect William McDonough and chemist Dr. Michael Braungart apply specific criteria in order to develop communities.
-They use materials that are biological and/or technically safe and renewable with social fairness and human dignity.
+Architect William McDonough and chemist Dr. Michael Braungart apply specific criteria to develop communities.
+They use materials that are biological and technically safe, and renewable with social fairness and human dignity.